MilenTecle/znapped/README.md

 ### User Authentication
 Limits access for non-registred users and permission control so that only the owner of a list can edit and delete a list when shared with others.

-### Database Security
-- All passwords, API keys, ID:s and the database url are stored in the env.py file to ensure that sensitive information is not shared, along with env.py being listed in the gitignore file.
-- CSRF tokens are used on all forms throughout the application.

 ## Technologies & Languages used